Subject: Arts and Humanities, Music

 Classical Music Library is the world's largest multi-label, fully searchable database of classical music recordings, with a particular focus on contemporary music and women composers.
 Included are tens of thousands of licensed recordings, cross-referenced to a database of supplementary reference information.

-Classical Scores Library, Volumes I and II [Indexes and Abstracts]
+Classical Scores Library, Volumes I-III [Indexes and Abstracts]

 Classical Scores Library will contain 400,000 pages of classical scores from both in-copyright and public domain editions spanning time periods from the Renaissance to the 21st century.
 Coverage of score types is comprehensive, with full scores, study scores, piano and vocal scores, and piano reductions.
 The database has been indexed to enable users to search on musically relevant fields, such as composer, work/opus number, key, genre, instrument, time period; as well as score-specific fields, such as score type, duration, editor, arranger, publisher.
 We hope that this will enable users to search, analyze, and research scores in a simple but powerful manner.